AI-Native Development

 of project failures are attributed to poor requirements gathering.
 The communication gap between intent and implementation has always been the real problem.

-The rise of AI coding assistants has precipitated what researchers call an "epistemological inversion".
-Executable code is rapidly becoming a commoditised, derived artifact.
+Researchers call this an "epistemological inversion."
+Executable code is becoming a commodity — a derived artifact.
 The primary source of truth has shifted upstream to the specification itself.

 Enter Vibe Coding (And Why It Fails)

-The most common reaction to AI coding tools has been what the industry now calls "vibe coding".
+The most common reaction to AI coding tools has been what the industry now calls "vibe coding."
 Collins Dictionary named it their Word of the Year in 2025.
-It describes a highly iterative, conversational approach where developers describe their desired product in natural language while the AI handles tactical code generation.
+It describes a highly iterative, conversational approach — you describe what you want in natural language, the AI generates the code, you iterate.

 Vibe coding feels magical in the short term.
 You can prototype an entire application in an afternoon.
 The AI seems to understand what you want, filling in gaps with reasonable assumptions.

-The problem emerges when those assumptions collide with production reality.
+The problem emerges when those assumptions hit production reality.

 Without structured guardrails, AI agents hallucinate dependencies.
 They misinterpret edge cases.
-They introduce subtle architectural regressions that accumulate as invisible technical debt over time.
-The 68.3% of SWE-bench samples that human annotators filtered out as "underspecified" tells you everything: most requirements humans write are too vague for any developer, human or machine, to reliably implement.
+They introduce subtle architectural regressions that pile up as invisible technical debt.
+The 68.3% of SWE-bench samples that human annotators filtered out as "underspecified" tells you everything — most requirements humans write are too vague for any developer, human or machine, to reliably implement.

 68.3%

 of real GitHub issues were too underspecified to serve as valid test cases for AI agents.
-The problem is not AI capability, it is human communication.
+The problem isn't AI capability, it's human communication.

 Vibe coding treats specifications as optional context.
 AI-native development treats specifications as the primary deliverable.